 The Greenpeace young lady then presented me with a very legal-looking direct debit form that apparently gave GreenPeace the right to dip into my bank account every month and extract the agreed amount to help them put this pressure on the government to cease and desist from oil as an energy source and invest instead in the business of wind turbines.

 When I raised my concerns over the problems in extracting Neodymium I was surprised to be told by the young Canadian lady that she had absolutely no knowledge that there even was such a problem.
 I don’t think she even knew what Neodymium was.
-Given that she also did not even seem to realise that wind-farms were already existing and expanding rapidly in NZ, it was a little alarming that a front-of-house representative of Greenpeace, sent all the way from Canada to inform me about the benefits of wind turbine energy, knew so little about them.
+Given that she also did not even seem to realise that wind-farms were already existing and expanding rapidly in NZ, it was a little alarming that a front-of-house representative of Greenpeace, sent all the way from Canada, on a jet plane which would have consumed around 200,000 litres of jetful each way, to inform me about the benefits of wind turbine energy, knew so little about them.
 There ended that discussion.
 So, short story even shorter, she didn’t get my signature on the direct debit form.

 That however did not discourage Greenpeace from a follow up attempt at getting access into my bank account to help halt this oil exploration, this time from an English-accented young lady.
 I tried the amicable fob-off: “haven’t you got big enough environmental issues closer to England?”
 (I don’t look for confrontation, but there seems to have been a lot of oil drilling underway in the seas around Europe), but she insisted she was actually calling from Auckland, as if that made any difference, as if flying halfway around the world to make a phone call was something with which Greenpeace were ecologically comfortable.
 She really did want me to contribute to the Greenpeace funding campaign.